 Fear is a protective mechanism that causes the animal to respond to potentially harmful stimuli, real or perceived, through escape or defensive behaviour.
 Because fear is a state of motivation like hunger and thirst, we cannot directly measure fear but must infer it by observing the bird’s response to a frightening situation.
 These responses can manifest in two ways – behaviourally and physiologically.

 Behavioural responses can include escape and avoidance behaviour, defensive behaviour, freezing, immobility and vocalisations.
 These responses can be easily measured by observing the bird and recording its behaviour.
-The physiological responses are more difficult to measure as they occur internally within the bird.
+Understandably, the physiological responses are more difficult to measure.

 The immediate physiological response to a fear stimulus is the release of adrenalin into the bloodstream to increase heart rate and mobilise energy that may be needed during the initial response.
 If this initial fight or flight response is ineffective, a stress hormone called corticosterone is also released into the bloodstream as the bird attempts to cope with the fear stimulus.
 This is known as an acute stress response, and can last up to several hours.
 During this short period, corticosterone is beneficial in a stressful situation as it increases the concentration of glucose in the blood to provide energy for the bird to escape or defend itself.